boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	_Debug the app in iOS with Ripple_

-	At this point, you can set breakpoints in your code in Visual Studio like explained in the previous section and they will be hit.
+	At this point, you can set breakpoints in your code in Visual Studio as explained in the previous section and they will be hit.
 As before, when the breakpoint is hit you should be able to inspect variable values, view the call stack and debug the code by executing it line by line.

 	The DOM Explorer is also available.

 ##Summary
-In this lab you have created a cross-platform application using the Apache Cordova tools from Visual Studio, and shown how to debug it in the different platforms.
+In this lab you have created a cross-platform application using the Apache Cordova tools from Visual Studio and debugged it in the different platforms.

 ##Appendix
 <a name="CreateSolutionUsingCLI" />
 ##Building the application using the Cordova command-line interface (CLI)

 The **Cordova command-line interface (CLI)** is a tool that allows you to build cross-platform projects, abstracting away much of the functionality of lower-level shell scripts.
-In this section you will briefly learn how to create an application using the CLI.
+In this section you will briefly describe how to create an application using the CLI.
-For more information about installation of the Cordova CLI and what it has to offer you can browse the Apache Cordova Documentation pages available [here] (http://cordova.apache.org/docs/en/4.0.0/guide_overview_index.md.html).
+For more information about installation of the Cordova CLI and what it has to offer, you can browse the Apache Cordova Documentation pages available [here] (http://cordova.apache.org/docs/en/4.0.0/guide_overview_index.md.html).

 ###Prerequisites:

-* Cordova CLI Tool is installed (instructions can be found [here]( http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface))
+* Cordova CLI Tool must be installed (instructions can be found [here]( http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface))

 * SDKs for any platform to be targeted should be installed (instructions can be found [here](http://cordova.apache.org/docs/en/4.0.0/guide_platforms_index.md.html#Platform%20Guides)).

 	For Windows 8.0, Windows 8.1 and Windows Phone 8.1, having Visual Studio 2015 Preview or Visual Studio 2013 Update 4 is sufficient.

 ###Steps:
-1. Open a command line prompt
+1. Open a command line prompt.
-1. Change into the directory where the application code will reside (e.g. MyProjects).
+1. Go to the directory where the application code will reside (e.g. MyProjects).
 1. Run the following command:

 	````PowerShell